-To analyze the queries captured by the agent/proxy, change to the Query Analyzer tab.
+To analyze the queries captured by the agent/proxy, select Queries from the navigation bar.
+The Query Analyzer is displayed.
 The following figure shows an example of the table on that page:

 The main Query Analyzer table provides the summary information for